-We offer half day and full day kayaking trips on a variety of sections of the River Wye, between Glasbury to the north and Chepstow to the south where the river joins the Severn.
+Kayaking on the River Wye is the ideal way to view this stunning region including its cliffs, forests and landscape, and its wildlife.
+We offer half day and full day guided kayaking trips on a variety of sections of the River Wye, between Glasbury to the north and Chepstow to the south where the river joins the Severn.

 Length of trip: A half day river trip takes approximately 3-4 hours and a full day trip takes around 6-8 hours including a stop for lunch.
 The timing depends on the flow of the river and the pace you paddle at.

 Prices: A half day kayaking trip starts at £40 per person.
 A full day trip starts at £75 per person.

 All of our kayaking trips include a safety briefing including how to control the boats, how to paddle and how to deal with any areas of white water.
 All of our trips are guided so you will have a qualified and experienced instructor with you at all times.
 We also provide all of the the kayaks, paddles, buoyancy aids and safety equipment for our kayaking trips.